Presidential Complex (Turkey)

 The Presidential Complex (Cumhurbaşkanlığı Külliyesi) is the presidential residence of the Republic of Turkey.
 The complex is located in the Beştepe neighborhood of Ankara, inside the Atatürk Forest Farm.

-In accordance with President Recep Tayyip Erdoğan's "New Turkey" concept, it was envisaged that the Çankaya Presidential Mansion would become the prime ministerial complex and the president would move to the newly built palace.
+In accordance with President Recep Tayyip Erdoğan's "New Turkey" concept, it was envisaged that the Çankaya Mansion would become the prime ministerial complex and the president would move to the newly built palace.
 It was formally inaugurated as the official residence of the president by Erdoğan on the country's Republic Day, 29 October 2014.

 President Erdoğan proposed to call the new presidential residence Cumhurbaşkanlığı Külliyesi, referring to a traditional complex centered on a mosque.
 This was formally adopted as the residence's official name on 3 July 2015.
 The building cost was double the initial estimate of more than US$600 million.
 The Presidential Complex is home to the country's largest library with five million books.

 History

 The ground plan for the Presidential Complex started in 2011.
 The Council of Ministers decided that the Gazi compound should be turned into an "Urban Transformation and Development Project Area" for the purpose of constructing a Prime Ministry Building in 2012.
 Soon after, the construction of the project started with the cooperation of the Ministry of Culture and Tourism, the Ministry of Environment and Urbanization, the Ministry of Forestry, the Housing Development Administration TOKİ, Ankara Metropolitan Municipality and the Cultural and Natural Heritage Preservation Board.

 On September 2, 2014, it was announced that the complex will function as the official residence of the Turkish Presidency, and that the Çankaya Mansion (the previous Presidential residence) will serve as the official residence of the Prime Minister.

 The inaugural opening of the complex was on the 91st anniversary of the founding of the republic of Turkey on October 29, 2014.

 The complex was bombed on 15 July 2016 as part of the failed coup d'état attempt.